TheSagasu/SagasuSpider/README.md

-# PythonTemplate
+# SagasuSpider

-A project template for python program
+A spider to get all subjects of bangumi.tv